nnson0310/Java_project_sample_automation_framework/README.md

 # NopCommerce_Automation_Framework
-This is a self-built auomation testing framework for NopCommerce Project NopCommerce Website https://demo.nopcommerce.com/
+This is a self-built automation testing framework for NopCommerce Project NopCommerce Website https://demo.nopcommerce.com/